You will need a lead maternity carer (LMC) to co-ordinate care during pregnancy, birth and after the baby is born.

 Your chosen LMC may provide all maternity care, or may share care with one or more practitioners.

-For more information on choosing someone to care for you during and after pregnancy, visit our health information on lead maternity carers.
+For more information on how to find someone to care for you before, during and after pregnancy, visit our health information on choosing a lead maternity carer.

 If you live in the Auckland DHB area [PDF, 1.5 MB], you can choose to have a National Women's Health community midwife as your LMC.